-This story was told by a person incarcerated at Centinela.
+This story was told by a family member of someone incarcerated at Centinela.

 Okay and then my husband was on quarantine for almost a month, I think actually over a month.
 And they never retested him, the doctor just cleared him.
 So our whole thing is you’re just releasing people back into dorms that are- or buildings that don’t have COVID but how do you know they don’t still carry it?
 And it’s- I’m sure it’s still spreadable.